 function processes the field or query that Fusion passes to the model.

-function must be able to handle any text processing needed for the model to accept input invoked in its model.evaluate()
+function must be able to handle any text processing needed for the model to accept input invoked in itsmodel.evaluate()

+, or equivalent function to get the expected model result.
 If the output needs additional manipulation, that should be done before the result is returned.

 For embedding models the return value must have the shape of (1, DIM), where DIM (dimension) is a consistent integer, to enable Fusion to handle the vector encoding into Milvus or Solr.